 The International Programs Office offers certain study abroad options and identifies specific sites as part of the program.
 These options and sites may change from year to year.
-Although all College study abroad program options are supported in part through college funding, application and program fees are also required for all options.
+Although all College study abroad program options are supported in part through College funding, application and program fees are also required in all cases.
 These fees vary depending on such variables as the distance of the international location, the time to be spent in the field, and the special needs of particular programs.
 Students who have transferred to Warren Wilson College should inquire about their status regarding funding and the associated fees for enrolling in the program.

 To participate in any of these programs, students must apply, meet all International Program requirements, and must have their proposed studies approved in advance by their academic advisors.
-(For further details, contact the International Programs Office.)
+For further details, contact the International Programs Office.